ultrawideturbolife/loglytics/README.md

 **Todo:**

 - Add logSum functionality (logging of events that won't send until signaled to do so).
+- Add annotations for flexible creation of events.
+- Add tests.
 - Improve example project with comments and more examples.
 - ✅ ~~Find a way to easier facilitate access to subjects and parameters (2 generics + override is a bit heavy).~~